Heraclius Constantine: Early life

-Constantine was crowned co-emperor by his father on 22 January 613 and shortly after was betrothed to his cousin, Gregoria, a daughter of his father's first cousin, Nicetas.
+Heraclius Constantine was born on 3 May 612, to the recently-crowned emperor Heraclius and his first wife Fabia Eudokia, and baptised by the patriarch of Constantinople Sergius I. Constantine's mother passed away three months later in August of epilepsy and soon after Constantine's elder sister, born the year prior, was proclaimed Augusta in October, followed by Constantine's own coronation as Augustus on 22 January 613.
+Subsequently, Constantine was betrothed to Gregoria, a daughter of his father's first cousin, Nicetas.
 As the couple were second cousins, the marriage was technically incestuous, but this consideration must have been outweighed by the advantages of the match to the family as a whole.
 Furthermore, its illegality paled into insignificance beside Heraclius' marriage to his niece Martina the same year.
 In comparison, Constantine's marriage was far less scandalous than that of his father.
-Constantine assumed an honorary consulship on 1 January 632, and at the same ceremony his brother Heraclonas was raised to the rank of Caesar.
-(Note: Theophanes dates the event to 613, but he also states that it occurred in the 5th indiction, that is, 617.
-Official documents indicate that it occurred in the next indictional cycle, that is, 632.)